kanshul03/EntityValidatorApi/README.md

     * docker build --tag <image_name>:<image_version> .
     * Eg - docker build --tag entity_validator:v1 .

-Docker image can also be directly pulled using the following command -
+Docker image can also be directly pulled from my docker hub using the following command -
  * docker pull kanshul03/entity_validator:v1

 Once the docker image is built, run the following command to run the image -